MRGilak/moonwalk/_notes/Robotics/Single Leg Robot Controller Implementation in ADAMS-Simulink.md

 layout: note
 title: "Single Leg Robot Controller Implementation in ADAMS-Simulink"
 date: 2025-08-02
-excerpt: "Unmanned robots rely on precise control systems to navigate uneven terrain, but what if a single leg could be the key to unlocking superior balance and agility?
-Delve into the fascinating world of robotic control systems and discover how AD"
+excerpt: "This project focuses on the design and implementation of a single leg robot controller using ADAMS and Simulink, allowing for the simulation and analysis of robotic leg movements."
 ---